ory/fosite/README.md

     // Now is the time to handle the response types
     // You can use a custom list of response type handlers by setting
-    // oauth2.ResponseTypeHandlers = []fosite.ResponseTypeHandler{}
+    // oauth2.AuthorizeEndpointHandlers = []fosite.AuthorizeEndpointHandler{}
     //
-    // Each ResponseTypeHandler is responsible for managing his own state data.
+    // Each AuthorizeEndpointHandler is responsible for managing his own state data.
 For example, the code response type
     // handler stores the access token and the session data in a database backend and retrieves it later on
     // when handling a grant type.
     //
-    // If you use advanced ResponseTypeHandlers it is a good idea to read the README first and check if your
+    // If you use advanced AuthorizeEndpointHandlers it is a good idea to read the README first and check if your
     // session object needs to implement any interface.
 Think of the session as a persistent context
     // for the handlers.
     response, err := oauth2.NewAuthorizeResponse(ctx, req, authorizeRequest, &mySessionData)